Plus One Tyre Sizing: Learn How To Plus Size Tyres & Wheels

 For further details we suggest that you visit your local road transport authority or consult with your local JAX Tyres store manager, who will be pleased to assist with the technical requirements.

-ACT We are currently in the process of clarifing the requirements.
+We are currently in the process of clarifying the requirements.

-In all cases, where tyre and wheel fitments are being changed from the original equipment, it is good practice to inform and invole your insurance company.
+In all cases, where tyre and wheel fitments are being changed from the original equipment, it is good practice to inform and involve your insurance company.

 Plus Sizing Professionals